 For business owners, moving money quickly to your bank account can make the difference in paying your bills on time or not.
-You can use bank transfers to move around funds, accept payments from a customer, pay taxes associated with your business, and pay suppliers.
+What is a bank transfer?
+Are there limits?
+How do you transfer money from one bank account to another?

 What is a bank transfer?

 A bank transfer is a payment method that allows consumers and business owners to transfer money to a bank account.
-For business owners, this will typically happen when you are looking to transfer money from sales related to your business to a business bank account.
+You can use bank transfers to move around funds, accept payments from a customer, pay GST and pay suppliers.

 If you use Square for your business, there are several types of transfers available:

-- Instant transfer: If instant transfers are available on your account, you can send funds to your linked, external bank account 24 hours a day, seven days a week, for a 1.75% fee per transfer.
-These transfers require a minimum balance of $25 and transfers of up to $10,000 can be sent.
-Balance not sent instantly will be sent on your normal schedule.
+Instant transfer: If instant transfers are available on your account, you can send funds to your linked, external bank account 24 hours a day, seven days a week, for a 1.5% fee per transfer.
+These transfers can be as little as $5 and transfers of up to $5,000 can be sent.
+Instant transfers can be made as soon as you make a sale.
+This means that you can get immediate access to your funds.

 |Type of transfer||Transfer limit||Speed of transfer|

-What is the difference between a bank transfer and a wire transfer?
+What is the difference between a bank transfer and an Osko payment?

 Is a bank transfer secure?

 Bank transfers are considered a safe and secure method of payment, as there is proven identity verification associated with the transfer itself.
-However, it is critical to ensure you know who you are sending the money to.
+However, it is critical with both bank transfers and Osko payments to ensure you know who you are sending the money to.
 Whether you are initiating a bank transfer to an external bank account or a different account within your own, double check the name of the recipient.
 Once a transfer is initiated it cannot be canceled.
-As with other digital banking functionalities, the alternative could be less secure.
 Transferring funds to a bank account in cash form includes the steps for transporting money yourself and any security risks involved with physically moving that money from one location to another.